Barliesque/EasyAGAL/README.txt

 CHANGE LOG _________________________________________________________________________________________

+4.June.2012
+- Updated AGALMiniAssembler.as
+- Removed macro placeholders for seq & sne which are now supported
+- Updated swc & docs

 18.May.2012
 - Fixed atan() formula which was incorrect for input values less than 0
 - New alias management functions!   assign()  & unassign()